 - a.
-Resident shall: Check charge on a monthly basis.
+Resident shall.
+Check charge on a monthly basis.
 Familiarize themselves with the operating instructions and periodically check the fire extinguisher(s) to ensure they are properly charged.
 Operating instructions can be found on the extinguisher or by contacting the TRACEN Fire Department at (707) 765-7355.
 If no fire extinguisher is provided, residents should immediately notify the Housing Office at (707) 765-7145. - b.
-Government shall: Replace or recharge spent or faulty fire extinguishers.
+Government shall.
+Replace or recharge spent or faulty fire extinguishers.
 Check during all inspections. - 8.
 Fireplace and Fire Pit Use.
 If a fireplace is located in your unit, special care should be taken whenever you use your fireplace.
 Contact the Housing Office (707) 765-7145 for guidance or instruction on use. - a.
-Resident shall: (Fireplace) Always ensure the fireplace flue is in the open position before starting a fire.
+Resident shall.
+Always ensure the fireplace flue is in the open position before starting a fire.
 Never burn anything but the gas already hooked up to the unit.
-(Fire Pit) No wood burning or ash producing fire pits or chimineas are permitted in Housing. - Fireplaces shall not be used on "Spare the Air" days as determined by the Bay Area Air Quality Management District (see www.sparetheair.com for details and to see if restrictions are in place). - b.
-Government shall: Inspect fireplaces during all inspections.
+Ensure that no fire pit, or "Chiminea," (designed to create an open fire for cooking, as a decorative element, or for warmth at social gatherings), is used inside Government housing.
+Fireplaces shall not be used on "Spare the Air" days as determined by the Bay Area Air Quality Management District (see www.sparetheair.com for details and to see if restrictions are in place). - b.
+Government shall.
+Inspect fireplaces during all inspections.
 Periodically, have fireplace chimneys professionally swept.
-Repair fireplaces as necessary. - 9.
+Repair fireplaces as necessary. - c.
+Resident Info (Fire Pit) During fire season, no outdoor fires are allowed.
+If it is not fire season, we currently recommend using a Chimineas outdoor fire pit and a Solo Stove Bonfire.
+Any other fire pit requires approval from the housing office and the fire department prior to use. - 9.
 Floor Maintenance.
 In any house, the floors receive the greatest wear.
 It is important to frequently and properly clean and take care of carpet and/or resilient (wood laminate, sheet vinyl, or tile) floors in your unit.
 Excessive water spillage on resilient floors may cause severe damage. - a.
-Resident shall: Dust mop and spot mop regularly.
-Never flood floor with water or use excessive amounts of water when cleaning; use a slightly damp, clean cotton string mop.
-(Sponge mops are not recommended.)
-Mop a 10-foot-by-10-foot area and change the water out once it becomes cloudy (soiled). - (1) Do not use harsh or abrasive cleaners, steel wool or soap based detergents.
-Use mild cleaner to spot clean.
-Mineral spirits or acetone may be used to remove spots caused by crayons, markers, asphalt, dried foods, shoe polish, nail polish and paint.
-Gum or candle wax should be allowed to harden and then removed with the blunt edge of a knife.
-If sheet vinyl floors exist, dust mop and spot mop regularly.
-Periodically damp mop as necessary.
-Clean with mild detergent.
-Avoid high alkaline cleaners/detergents and ammoniated cleaners.
-Keep wet cleaning frequencies to a minimum.
-Do not wax flooring.
+Resident shall.
+Regularly dust mop and spot mop the floors.
+Avoid flooding the floor with water or using excessive amounts of water; instead, opt for a slightly damp, clean cotton string mop (sponge mops are not recommended).
+When mopping, focus on a 10-foot-by-10-foot area and change the water once it becomes cloudy or soiled.
+Refrain from using harsh or abrasive cleaners, steel wool, or soap-based detergents.
+Use mild cleaner for spot cleaning and employ mineral spirits or acetone to remove spots caused by crayons, markers, asphalt, dried foods, shoe polish, nail polish, and paint.
+Gum or candle wax should be allowed to harden before being removed with the blunt edge of a knife.
+For sheet vinyl floors, dust mop and spot mop regularly, occasionally damp mopping as needed with mild detergent.
+Avoid high alkaline cleaners/detergents and ammoniated cleaners and minimize wet cleaning frequencies.
+Do not wax the flooring.